 FTE: Full-time equivalent – For comparison and funding purposes, numbers of part-time students and staff are converted to full-time equivalents.
 This is because a direct head-count is often a poor indication of the actual volume of activity.

 FutureLearn - A digital education platform founded in December 2012, owned by The Open University.
 A leading Massive Open Online Course (MOOC) (see below) provider, it offers free courses on a range of topics, typically lasting two to six weeks, with around three hours of study time per week.
-As of 2018, it has close to 150 UK and international partners, including CU.
+It has over 100 UK and international partners, including CU.

 Governing body – The university court (in Scotland), council, board of governors or other body ultimately responsible for the affairs of a higher education institution.
 This will contain a large number of ‘lay members’ who are not from within the higher education sector and give their time voluntarily.